CaraRosa/potential-enigma-challenge/README.md

   - [Questions](#questions)

   ## Installation

-  download
+  clone

   ## Usage

-  na
+  learn

   ## Contributing

-  na
+  free to contribute

   ## Tests

   none

   ## License

-   This project has a [MIT License](https://opensource.org/licenses/MIT) license.
+  This project is licensed under the Artistic License 2.0.
+[Read Full License](https://opensource.org/licenses/Artistic-2.0)

   ## Questions

-  If you have any questions about my project, please contact me at [CaraRosa](https://github.com/CaraRosa) or contact me via email at cara@mail.com.
+  If you have any questions about my project, please contact me at [CaraRosa](https://github.com/CaraRosa) or contact me via email at cara@email.com.